rust-lang/rust/text/0000-trait-alias.md

 There’s currently no alternative to the impl problem described here.

-## `ContraintKinds`
+## `ConstraintKinds`

-Similar to Haskell's ContraintKinds, we could declare an entire predicate as a reified list of constraints, instead of creating an alias for a set of supertraits and predicates.
+Similar to GHC’s `ContraintKinds`, we could declare an entire predicate as a reified list of constraints, instead of creating an alias for a set of supertraits and predicates.
 Syntax would be something like `constraint Foo<T> = T: Bar, Vec<T>: Baz;`, used as `fn quux<T>(...) where Foo<T> { ... }` (i.e. direct substitution).
 Trait object usage is unclear.